JZhang-305/Vaccine-Notification-Bots/README.md

 # Covid-19 Vaccine Notification Bots
-This repository contains some of the python scripts I wrote to tweet out available vaccine appointments
+This repository contains some of the Python scripts I wrote to tweet out available vaccine appointments